 What is your favorite autograph in your collection?

-I have hundreds of favorites, a lot within my seven year 9/11 aftermath-related collection -- now for sale.
+I have hundreds of favorites, a lot within my seven-year 9/11 aftermath-related collection.

 Why do you collect?